-- (a) Clearly indicate the purpose of the letter; - (b) Explain the reason for the extension of time; - (c) Explain what information is necessary to complete the eligibility evaluation process; - (d) State when the eligibility evaluation process is expected to be completed; - (e) Be mailed to the worker within five days of the date the counselor determines an extension is needed under subsection (7)(a) of this rule; and - (f) Include the following language in bold type: - "If you have questions about the vocational assistance process, contact [use appropriate reference to the insurer].
+(a) Clearly indicate the purpose of the letter;

+(b) Explain the reason for the extension of time;

+(c) Explain what information is necessary to complete the eligibility evaluation process;

+(d) State when the eligibility evaluation process is expected to be completed;

+(e) Be mailed to the worker within five days of the date the counselor determines an extension is needed under subsection (7)(a) of this rule; and

+(f) Include the following language:

+(A) Iin bold textype:

+"If you have questions about the vocational assistance process, contact [use appropriate reference to the insurer].
 If you still have questions contact the Workers' Compensation Division's toll free number 1-800-452-0288."

+(B) Effective no later than Oct.
+1, 2024, the text listed under (f)(A) of this section must be replaced with the following language in bold and formatted as follows:

+If you have questions about vocational assistance, contact:

+[Insurer name] [Insurer contact person] [Insurer address] [Insurer phone number]

+If you still have questions, call the Workers' Compensation Division 800-452-0288 (toll free)